mendix/docs/content/refguide/language-settings.md

 Type a format string in the relevant box and you will see an example of how a date will be formatted underneath.

-Click **Edit…** to open a dialog box which will provide a full reference for the format string.
+Click **Edit…** to open a dialog box which will provide a full reference for the format string:

 ![Date edit dialog](attachments/language/date-format.png)